-By 1878, 398 Beacon was the home of Joseph Prince Hawes, Jr., and his Anna C. (Marsh) Hawes.
-They had married in October of 1877 and 398 Beacon may have been their first home together.
+On March 23, 1878, the estate of Robert C. Hooper foreclosed on its mortgage to George Peters and sold 398 Beacon to Anna Cora (Marsh) Hawes, the wife of Joseph Prince Hawes, Jr. They had married in October of 1877.
 Prior to their marriage, he had lived at 17 Hereford with his parents, Joseph and Ellen (Hall) Hawes.

 Joseph Hawes was a wholesale dealer in spices, dyestuffs, and fertilizers.